dta90d/try-github-pages/README.md

 ## Key Restrictions
 **Authorization**:
-   - Only the contract owner can trigger requests, subscriptions, or withdrawals.
+   - Only the contract owner can trigger requests and subscriptions.
    - The `randomTonRegistrationGuard()` must be overridden to enforce access control.

 ---